Rohan-s18/Web_Development/README.md

 Under this repository there are multiple source code folders:

-1) Simple Stuff: Extremely basic HTML/CSS and JavaScript code, which should be able to cover the basic concepts of all of the three.
+1) **Simple Stuff:** Extremely basic HTML/CSS and JavaScript code, which should be able to cover the basic concepts of all of the three.

-2) Intermediate JS: This contains slightly more intermediate JavaScript code, doesn't contain a lot of sparkly webpages.
+2) **Intermediate JS:** This contains slightly more intermediate JavaScript code, doesn't contain a lot of sparkly webpages.
 Most of the work here includes:
     - Checking the different Output formats.
     - Using different data types.
     - Using Arrays and traversing through them.
     - Using Objects.
     - Calling functions and making them slightly more complex.

-3) React Basics: Diving into the basics of React.js
+3) **React Basics:** Diving into the basics of React.js. this directory includes the following:
+    - **Tic Tac Toe game:** just a simple program using react js, has simple classes and rendering.
+    - **Static Course Selection Page:** slightly more advanced react project, which can be used by people for course selection.
+    - **Dynamic Course Selection Page:** Built on the previous react project, but with db connection which would make it easier to check course selection.

 Future projects will include:
     - Django